Planning, Governance and Compliance are responsible for space planning at a strategic level.

 Each year we take a snapshot of our space allocation across the University.
 All Schools, Directors and other users of space within the University are asked to check, update and return the record of their space.
-In 2012/13, this is planned for December 2012.

 All issued spreadsheets need to be returned with any amendments shown in red.
 It is required for the following purposes: